-By Jonathan G. Jemming February 2015

 On January 8, 2015, James Barker, upon request of his partner Heidi, took advantage of a beautiful winter day in Salt Lake City to remove ice that had accumulated on the shady side of their Avenues home.
 James proceeded down the street to see if neighbors wanted their ice and remaining snow removed, either that day or in the future.
 James was well known for taking odd jobs either as a volunteer, a musician, an artist or even as a handyman and builder to help supplement his income.

-What was not as well known about James is that despite his many talents, he struggled with serious longterm symptoms of a surfing-related brain injury in Central America about six years ago.
+What was not as well known about James is that despite his many talents, as per the information from a few brain injury attorneys, he struggled with serious longterm symptoms of a surfing-related brain injury in Central America about six years ago.

 What happened next has become a high-profile tragedy.
 Despite James’ good intentions, according to the Salt Lake City Police Department (SLCPD) at least two neighbors called police (calls that have, at the time of this publication, not been released after multiple GRAMA requests made by CATALYST to the Department), and reported a suspicious person going door to door with a snow shovel who resembled someone casing cars earlier in the same area.
 Responding to these calls, a Salt Lake City police officer (who remains unidentified) located James and proceeded to investigate.